sankhya007/simulation/CODE_OF_CONDUCT.md

-## 👋 Introduction

-Welcome to the **Crowd Simulation Project**.
-This project supports research, education, and engineering around evacuation modeling and intelligent crowd movement.
-To maintain a safe, collaborative, and professional community, all contributors and users must follow this **Code of Conduct**.

-This document ensures:

-- Respectful communication
-- Safe collaboration
-- Inclusivity
-- Professional behaviour
-- Clear rules for conflict resolution

-By participating, you agree to uphold these standards.
+# Crowd Simulation Project – Code of Conduct
+### Creating a respectful, safe, and inclusive open-source community

 ---

+## 📌 Introduction

+The Crowd Simulation Project is built by a global community of developers, researchers, designers, students, and enthusiasts.
+To maintain a safe, supportive, and harassment-free environment, all participants must follow this **Code of Conduct**.

+This applies to:

+- GitHub repositories & discussions
+- Issues, pull requests, and code reviews
+- Project-related chats or forums
+- Live demos, online meetings, workshops
+- Any public or private interaction associated with the project

+Our mission is to foster collaboration and innovation in a positive environment.

+---

-# 🧑‍🤝‍🧑 Our Pledge
+# 1. Our Pledge

-We pledge to make participation in this project:
+We pledge to make participation in this project a **respectful, inclusive, and harassment-free experience** for everyone, regardless of:

-- **Open**
-- **Harassment-free**
-- **Safe**
-- **Constructive**

-Regardless of:

 - Age
-- Body size
+- Body size or appearance
-- Disability
+- Disability (visible or invisible)
-- Ethnicity
+- Ethnicity or nationality
-- Gender identity and expression
+- Gender identity or expression
-- Level of experience
+- Level of experience or education
-- Nationality
-- Personal appearance
-- Race
+- Race or color
-- Religion
+- Religion or belief system
-- Sexual identity/orientation
+- Sexual identity or orientation
-- Technical background
+- Socioeconomic background

-We commit to a space where **everyone is welcome**.
+We commit to welcoming diverse perspectives, encouraging curiosity, and supporting contributors of all skill levels.

 ---

-# 🧭 Our Standards
+# 2. Our Standards

-## 👍 Behaviours That Create a Positive Environment
+## ✅ Positive behaviors we encourage

+- Using respectful, inclusive, and professional language
-- Being respectful and kind
+- Being open to new ideas and constructive discussion
-- Offering constructive feedback
+- Offering supportive, thoughtful feedback
-- Showing empathy to others
-- Welcoming new contributors
-- Sharing knowledge freely
-- Demonstrating patience
-- Helping others troubleshoot code
-- Valuing diverse perspectives

-## 👎 Unacceptable Behaviours

-The following behaviour is strictly prohibited:

-- Harassment or discrimination
-- Personal attacks
-- Doxxing or sharing private information
-- Using demeaning or insulting language
-- Dismissing others’ work without explanation
-- Sexualized language or imagery
-- Trolling or hostility
-- Unsolicited direct messaging
-- Intentionally derailing conversations
-- Sabotaging project work
+- Helping newcomers learn and understand the project

-If in doubt, **be respectful**.
+- Giving credit where appropriate
+- Asking questions when something is unclear
+- Leading by example in both technical and interpersonal professionalism

+Examples:

+- “I disagree with this approach because…, maybe we can try…”
+- “Good catch!
+I’ll refine that part.”
+- “Thanks for the PR—here are some suggestions.”

 ---

-# 🛠 Responsibilities of Maintainers

-Project maintainers **must**:
+## ❌ Unacceptable behaviors

+Participants must **avoid** behavior including (but not limited to):

+### Harassment or Discrimination
-- Enforce this Code of Conduct
+- Threats of violence
+- Insults, personal attacks, or use of slurs
+- Discriminatory or derogatory comments
+- Persistent negative or aggressive communication

+### Sexual Misconduct
+- Sexualized language, jokes, or imagery
+- Unwelcome sexual attention

+### Disruption or Hostility
+- Trolling or spamming
+- Derailing discussions
+- Repeatedly rejecting feedback without justification
+- Intentionally frustrating collaboration

+### Privacy Violations
+- Sharing private information without consent
-- Remove inappropriate comments, commits, or issues
+- Doxxing or leaking personal data
-- Ban users who repeatedly violate rules
-- Promote a welcoming and inclusive community

-They have the right to:

-- Block contributors violating guidelines
-- Reject code that undermines project integrity
+### Abuse of Authority
+- Intimidating others using seniority or status
-- Edit or remove harmful discussions
+- Rejecting contributions dismissively or unfairly

-Maintainers must act **fairly and consistently**.

 ---

-# 📣 Reporting Issues

-If you witness or experience harassment or unacceptable behaviour:

-### Report it confidentially to:
-📧 **maintainer@example.com**
-*(Replace with your actual project email)*

-Reports should include:

-- Description of the violation
+# 3. Responsibilities of Maintainers

+Project maintainers are responsible for:

-- Links/screenshots
+- Clarifying acceptable behavior
-- Names of involved parties
-- Your preferred method of follow-up

-All reports will be kept **fully confidential**.
-Retaliation against reporters is strictly prohibited.
+- Enforcing this Code consistently and fairly
+- Removing or editing unacceptable contributions
+- Issuing warnings or bans when necessary
+- Ensuring respectful collaboration in all spaces

+Maintainers may remove comments, code, or contributions that violate guidelines.

 ---

-# 🧾 Enforcement Guidelines

-Maintainers will use the **severity ladder** below:

-### 1️⃣ **Warning**
-For minor or first-time violations.
-Example: rude comment.

-### 2️⃣ **Temporary Ban**
-Repeated or serious violations.
-User is blocked for a cooling-off period.

-### 3️⃣ **Permanent Ban**
-For harassment, hate speech, threats, or repeated hostility.

-### 4️⃣ **Content Removal**
-Posts, commits, or discussions violating rules will be removed.

-### 5️⃣ **Issue Locking**
-If discussions escalate, maintainers may lock threads.

----

-# 🌟 Scope
+# 4. Scope

 This Code of Conduct applies to:

-- GitHub issues & pull requests
-- Project Discord / Team chats
-- Live meetings or calls
+- All official project spaces (GitHub, chats, video calls, etc.)
-- Private messages between contributors
+- Public interactions where contributors represent the project
-- Any interaction related to this project
+- Private communications relating to project work
+- Conferences and community events where the project is presented

+Representation includes use of:

+- The project name
+- Official logos
+- Public affiliation

 ---

-# 🌈 Inclusivity & Accessibility

-We aim to:

-- Use simple, inclusive language
-- Provide accessible documentation
-- Encourage participation from underrepresented groups
-- Support beginners in simulation, Python, CAD, and AI

-Everyone deserves a chance to learn and contribute.
+# 5. Enforcement

+Instances of unacceptable behavior can be reported to the project maintainers via:

+📧 **Maintainer Contact:**
+*your-email@example.com*

+Reports are handled confidentially.
+All complaints will receive prompt and fair review.

+Anyone asked to stop harassing or inappropriate behavior is expected to comply immediately.

 ---

-# 🤝 Acknowledgments

-This Code of Conduct is adapted and expanded from:

-- Contributor Covenant v2.1
-- NumFOCUS guidelines
+# 6. Enforcement Guidelines

+The project may use a tiered enforcement model:

+### 1️⃣ Correction
+**Behavior:** Minor tone issues or accidental misconduct
-- CNCF Code of Conduct
+**Consequence:** Private reminder of Code of Conduct

-We thank the global open-source community for setting positive standards.
+### 2️⃣ Warning
+**Behavior:** Repeated or moderately harmful actions
+**Consequence:** Formal warning; continued misbehavior escalates penalty

+### 3️⃣ Temporary Ban
+**Behavior:** Harassment, hostility, or persistent violations
+**Consequence:** Temporary removal from issues/PRs/chats

+### 4️⃣ Permanent Ban
+**Behavior:** Threats, severe harassment, or sustained harmful conduct
+**Consequence:** Permanent removal from community participation

 ---

+# 7. Community Values

+We prioritize:

+- Respect over dominance
+- Collaboration over competition
+- Learning over perfection
+- Empathy over assumption
+- Constructive dialogue over conflict

+Disagreements on technical matters are welcome—**disrespect is not**.

+---

+# 8. Attribution

+This Code of Conduct is adapted from:

+- Contributor Covenant, version 2.1
+- GitHub Community Guidelines
+- Open Source Guides – Building Inclusive Communities

+You may reuse or adapt this document for your own projects.

+---

-# 🏁 Final Note
+# 9. Final Statement

-This project exists for **education**, **research**, and **innovation**.
-Let’s create a community where collaboration thrives, ideas grow, and people feel safe contributing.

-Thank you for being part of the project ❤️
-"""
+By participating in this project, you agree to uphold this Code of Conduct.
+Thank you for fostering a safe, innovative, and collaborative environment for everyone.